-- Remembering your user name and password so you don't have to log into the

-	members area with each new visit.
+- Remembering your user name and password so you don't have to log into My EBU with each new visit.

-	- Compiling visitor statistics so that we know which pages are popular and which
+- Compiling visitor statistics so that we know which pages are popular and which ones need more attention. (also see below)

-	ones aren't getting the audience they should.

-	- Some of our third-party features, such as embedded Youtube videos and the

-	Paypal button in our events booking area set a cookie.
+- Some of our third-party features, such as embedded Youtube videos and the Twitter and Facebook buttons in our news articles set third-party cookies.

 You can disable cookies through your browser settings, or with a browser add-on.
 Please note, though, that you will not be able to use My EBU if you do this.